marvcks/CoI-Agent/README.md

 python main.py --topic {your research topic}
 ```

+## 📖 Evaluation Data
+All evaluation data as well CoI generated results can be found in `dataset` fold.

 ## :black_nib: Citation

 If you find our work helpful for your research, please consider starring the repo and citing our work.